 In Belgium, there are a couple of zoos.
 One of the most popular ones the past few years is Pairi Daiza.
 Mainly because of their panda’s, which is pretty unique in Europe.
 The park is beautifully decorated, the animals have pretty large pens, and the atmosphere there is right.

 I enjoyed it a lot because they try to create the environment as if it was the home of the animal.
-Landscapes, buildings, and all areas you would expect them on the place of origin.
+Landscapes, buildings, and all areas you would expect on the place of origin.

 The animals there are also less common in zoos.
 Siberian tigers, several exotic birds, tapirs, and more.
 A great domain to spend the entire day exploring the wonders of nature.